 By Silvia Lara

-“What do you think about the North Americans who have moved to Cuenca.”
+“What do you think about the North Americans and Europeans who have moved to Cuenca?”

-There is strong agreement among Cuencanos that the gringos have been very good for our community.
+There is strong agreement among Cuencanos that the gringos have been a positive addition for our community.
 Expats have played a part in making our city more international and more sophisticated.

 Many expats participate in volunteer activities that help the community, either through non-profit organizations, churches or private initiatives.
-They help in such causes as providing meals to poor school children and offering companionship to orphans.
-A friend who works with a domestic violence program says gringos have been a god-send to her center.
+They help in such causes as providing meals to poor school children, offering companionship to orphans and paying for medical treatment for those who cannot afford it.
+A friend who works with a domestic violence program says gringos have been a God-send to her center.

 All of us have noticed that restaurants are much better and offer more variety than they did a few years ago.
 I should point out, however, that much of the improvement in the restaurant scene is because of Cuencanos who have returned from overseas, bringing with them what they learned abroad.